penn-wonderlab/penn-wonderlab.github.io/_projects/wonderbits/index.md

 Wonderbits is a collaborative environment for growing ideas, *bit by bit*.

-It is inspired by a range of digital tools, including foundational learning technologies like Knowledge Forum; recent 'tools for thought' like Obsidian and Tana; collaborative canvases like Miro, FigJam, and tldraw; and cutting-edge designs for human-AI collaboration.
+It is inspired by a range of digital tools, including foundational learning technologies like Knowledge Forum; recent 'tools for thought' like Obsidian and Tana; collaborative canvases like Miro, FigJam, and tldraw; and cutting-edge designs for human-computer interaction.

 The design philosophy guiding Wonderbits is to cultivate a sense of 'dwelling'—feeling genuinely at home when we wonder about ideas and try to advance them, by ourselves or with others.